 - 1 large white onion, chopped

-- 5 cups of carrots, chopped
+- 5 cups carrots, chopped

-- 5 cloves of garlic, chopped
+- 5 cloves garlic, chopped

-- 1 tablespoon of fresh ginger, chopped
+- 1 tablespoon fresh ginger, finely diced

-- 1 tablespoon of coconut palm sugar
+- 1 tablespoon coconut palm sugar or brown sugar

-- 3 cups of organic vegetable stock
+- 3 cups vegetable stock

 - In a large soup pot over medium heat melt coconut oil.
 Add onion, carrots, garlic, and ginger and saute for 5-6 minutes or until the vegetables begin to soften.

 - Add salt and Thai red curry paste to the pot and stir well to coat vegetables.
 Slowly add in coconut milk, and coconut palm sugar, stir well to dissolve curry paste.

 - Add vegetable stock, partially cover the pot, reduce heat to medium-low and cook for 15-20 minutes or until the vegetables are completely soft.